COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 #pagebreak()
 == Current Implementation

-From the above market research, we decided to model the combat on Ace Attorney Investigations, with 2 big sprites of the characters on each side, the menu used will be list style and the character sprites will be modeled on Pokemon characters, and the health system will be based on hearts.
+From the above market research, we decided to model the combat on Ace Attorney Investigations, with 2 big sprites of the characters on each side.
+The menu used will be list style and the character sprites will be modeled on Pokemon characters, and the health system will be based on hearts.

 === Game Design Philosophy
 After looking into the different possibilities discussed above, we had to decide how we wanted to implement them in our game design.
-The biggest inspirations for how we wanted to design the game overworld sections were two indie games named Undertale and Deltarune, primarily due to them being top-down 2D Pixel Art RPG games like ours will be, alongside the bulk of the game being interesting puzzles, broken up by fun combat mechanics.
+The biggest inspirations for our design of the game overworld sections were two indie games named Undertale and Deltarune, primarily due to them being top-down 2D Pixel Art RPG games like ours will be, alongside the bulk of the game being interesting puzzles, broken up by fun combat mechanics.
 Overall it is a simple but very effective game design, making it perfect for this project.

 #figure(
   image("Images/deltaruneimage.jpg", width: 80%),